ratsprotocol/rats-protocol-website/src/article/en/whitepaper.md

 ![alt_text](/images/article/images/whitepaper-4.png "image_tooltip")

-The cross-chain verification of MAP Protocol is mainly performed by the light client smart contract of the origin chain deployed on the target chain to perform the following two verifications:
+The cross-chain verification of RATS Protocol is mainly performed by the light client smart contract of the origin chain deployed on the target chain to perform the following two verifications:

 1. Correctness verification of the block header: Verify the legality of the block header requested by the maintainer to be written in.
 Depending on the different chain consensus mechanisms, this verification scheme will vary.
 For chains using PoS and BFT mechanisms, it is usually to verify that the legal signature represented in the block header has more than 2/3 of the voting rights.
 2. Verification of Merkle proof: Verify that a specific event is emitted at a specific block height, the correct Merkle root value is required in the block header, and the first step ensures correctness.
 In a group of blockchains similar to Ethereum's structure, this Merkle proof is usually proof of the existence of the Merkle Patricia Trie, that is, the receipt tree MPT does indeed contain a specific event.

-Improving the implementation of the MAP Relay Chain light client using zkSNARK technology aims to solve two problems:
+Improving the implementation of the RATS Relay Chain light client using zkSNARK technology aims to solve two problems:

-1. Reduce the amount of MAP Relay Chain metadata that needs to be stored in the light client contract, lowering the gas cost for updating the state of the light client itself.
+1. Reduce the amount of RATS Relay Chain metadata that needs to be stored in the light client contract, lowering the gas cost for updating the state of the light client itself.
 2. Move the signature validity and signature weight check part of the block header legality verification process into the zero-knowledge proof circuit and use the Groth16 scheme for verification to reduce gas costs.

-In the MAP Relay Chain light client smart contract, it is necessary to store the public keys and staking weight information of all validators in the current epoch.
+In the RATS Relay Chain light client smart contract, it is necessary to store the public keys and staking weight information of all validators in the current epoch.
 When verifying the validity of a new block header, based on the information in the block header and the current validator information stored in the light client contract, the light client contract can calculate the aggregated public key required for the aggregate signature verification of the block header.

 If the aggregate signature verification passes and the sum of the voting weights represented by the aggregate public key exceeds 2/3, the block header will pass verification.
-In the MAP Relay Chain light client built on zkSNARK, only the commit value of the current validator set metadata needs to be stored, i.e., SHA256((pk_0, wt_0), (pk_1, wt_1), ..., (pk_n, wt_n)).
+In the RATS Relay Chain light client built on zkSNARK, only the commit value of the current validator set metadata needs to be stored, i.e., SHA256((pk_0, wt_0), (pk_1, wt_1), ..., (pk_n, wt_n)).
 This means the light client contract is simplified from needing to store n public keys and weight information to only needing to store a 256-bit commit value.

-Therefore, the block header verification logic of the MAP Relay Chain light client built on zkSNARK can be simplified as whether the input block header is the correct block within the validator set information represented by the current commit value.
+Therefore, the block header verification logic of the RATS Relay Chain light client built on zkSNARK can be simplified as whether the input block header is the correct block within the validator set information represented by the current commit value.
 The success or failure of this judgment depends on the zkSNARK proof input along with the block header.

 ### Cross-chain mechanism after introducing zkSNARK